Novelty Gardening. Growing gourds is a fun project from start to finish!

 Ask around to see if anyone’s been saving their seeds.
 Often when we save seeds, we land up with hundreds so you may find someone willing to share their supply….

-I found these fabulous swan gourds at Thompson & Morgan (UK) – they have others, including a Russian doll variety!
+I found some fabulous swan gourd seeds at Amazon UK Swan Gourd Seeds There are lots of other shapes and sizes too!
 Please note these are novelty and decorative plants and are NOT edible.

 Keep soil moist but not waterlogged.
 Make sure the pots are well drained.
 The young roots won’t be happy with their feet in water.